CMSgov/cms-bb2-python-sdk/README.md

 For a complete Python React sample app, see [CMS Blue Button Python Sample App](https://github.com/CMSgov/bluebutton-sample-client-python-react).

 ## SDK Development <a name="sdk_devel"></a>

-Documentation for BlueButton 2.0 team members and others developing the SDK can be found here:  [README-sdk-dev.md](./README-sdk-dev.md)
+Documentation for BlueButton 2.0 team members and others developing the SDK can be found at [README-sdk-dev.md](./README-sdk-dev.md).

 ## About the Blue Button 2.0 API <a name="about"></a>